 About

 Julie Harthill-Turner is an out and proud bisexual writer and senior litigation paralegal whose work explores perspectives from the edges of society.
 Her writing has appeared in prestigious publications including The Christian Science Monitor, Curve, and Foreword.
-A passionate theatre critic and member of the Richmond Theatre Critics Circle, she brings a thoughtful and nuanced perspective to her reviews of local productions.

 Beyond her creative work, Turner maintains an active career in the legal field while serving as a mentor and advocate for LGBTQ+ voices.
 She approaches both her writing and advocacy work with unflinching honesty about difficult subjects, from mental health to systemic racism.
 Her unique perspective as someone who straddles multiple worlds - professional and creative, straight-passing and bisexual - informs her mission to illuminate stories from society's margins.